Cannabis: Multi-molecule, Whole-plant Medicine

 The abundance of products containing CBD - and their multitude of claims - can be mystifying and overwhelming.
 The following is a breakdown of several reasons why some might use CBD if they are not using it to treat a specific condition or symptom:

 - Using CBD to compliment your THC use.
-CBD can amplify the positive effects that come with consuming THC (euphoria, a sense of well-being, enhanced relaxation) while also reducing the less desirable side effects such as psychosis and paranoia.
+CBD can amplify the positive effects that come with consuming THC (euphoria, a sense of well-being, enhanced relaxation) while also reducing the less desirable, potential adverse effects such as anxiety and paranoia.
 When used together, both cannabinoids work better.
 A 2014 study, commissioned by the Netherlands Ministry of Health, assessed the therapeutic satisfaction within a group of about 100 patients using medical cannabis.
 The study found that cannabis containing higher levels of THC and low levels of CBD is not necessarily more effective than cannabis with a balanced ratio of these cannabinoids, except for stimulation of appetite.

 - Using CBD to subdue/manage racing thoughts.
 CBD can help people mellow out without getting high or intoxicated.
 Research shows that those who use CBD are better able to cope with panic, stress, and anxiety.
 Maintaining a consistent, even relaxed, state of mind can allow users to maximize productivity.
 Two studies found CBD reduced anxiety with public speaking.